eherve/mongoose-datatable/README.md

 * field

     The schema field for which the condition is build.
+If the field is marked as not selectable in the schema (select: false) or if the option <i>dataTableSelect</i> on the field exist and is set to false (dataTableSelect: false) then the field will not be selected even if it was requested by the dataTable client.

 * search